Golem CLI installation from source

 binary is the full version of Golem's command line interface, containing everything golem-cli

-has and also has a built-in local version of Golem itself.
+has, and it also includes a built-in local version of Golem itself.

 The golem

-package is not published to crates.io (opens in a new tab) so in order to install it from source, follow the steps below.
+package is not published to crates.io (opens in a new tab), so to install it from source, follow the steps below.

 Clone the repository